 Welcome to the Breese Police Department

-I would like to take a moment to welcome you to the City of Breese Police Department.
-All officers are dedicated to a high standard of law enforcement professionalism, and I can ensure that their actions will be impartial and just while in the service of our community.
-Our agency is small, but progressive and community oriented department that is committed to developing a strong partnership with our community’s citizens, businesses and organizations.
+Welcome to the City of Breese Police Department.
+All officers are dedicated to a high standard of law enforcement professionalism, and we can ensure that their actions will be impartial and just while in the service of our community.
+Our agency is small, but progressive and community-oriented department that is committed to developing a strong partnership with our community’s citizens, businesses and organizations.
 Crime prevention, education, and citizen involvement all play key roles to ensure this type of environment.
 Our job is to maintain safe streets, protect, and provide professional service to those we come in contact with, thus enhancing the quality of life, which make Breese a great place to live.

 Tips for Parents